-You can arouse the interest of the readers using an essay hook: a question, anecdote, quote, statistic, fact, or a puzzling statement.
+You can arouse the readers' interest using an essay hook: a question, anecdote, quote, statistic, fact, or a puzzling statement.

 When explaining what you understand by the question, ensure that you formulate it in your own words without changing its meaning.
 As well, indicate the key terms that are unclear or ambiguous.
 Finally, say why the question is important.
 Try to impose your limits on the question.
 For instance, if you tackle the question of imagination and reason, limit yourself to comparing their roles in literature and mathematics.
 This will apply if the question is “Compare the roles played by reason and imagination in at least two Areas of Knowledge.”

-The body of the essay has everything to do with the main contents of the whole write-up.
+The essay's body has everything to do with the main contents of the whole write-up.
 It has to fulfill the purpose of the topic.
 It has to be comprehensive and have a good backing of the facts and the arguments.

-The body paragraphs of an essay serve to signal the introduction of major points that support the main argument – thesis statement.
+The body paragraphs of an essay signal the introduction of major points that support the main argument – the thesis statement.

 Paragraphs are like mini-essays since they have a beginning, middle, and end with a clear line of development.
-A good paragraph consists of a cluster of evidence and arguments that bear a specific theme.
+A good paragraph consists of a cluster of evidence and arguments with a specific theme.
 This means that a paragraph must only have a single main idea.

 A paragraph begins with a topic sentence that sets up a new topic for analysis and ends with a concluding sentence that clarifies how it contributes to developing your essay’s thesis.